h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 # Introduction

 The RADIUS protocol [RFC2865] uses MD5 [RFC1321] to sign packets, and to obfuscate certain attributes.
-As noted in [RFC6151], MD5 is insecure and should no longer be used.
+Current cryptographic research shows that MD5 is insecure, and recommends that MD5 should no longer be used.
 In addition, the dependency on MD5 makes it impossible to use RADIUS in a FIPS-140 compliant system.
+There are many discussions of issues related to MD5 which we will not repeat here.
+These discussions are most notably in [RRC6151], and in Section 3 of [RFC6421], among many others.

 This document proposes Secure RADIUS (SRADIUS), which is a transport profile for RADIUS.
 Systems which implement SRADIUS are therefore capable of being FIPS-140 compliant.